-To characterize the functional specialization of different clusters, weo identify which cognitive functions best predicted the activation of each individual cluster.
-For each cluster, we selected two sets of fMRI studies: those that showed activation within the cluster (average N = ) and those that did not (average N = ).
-Thus, we were able to determine the extent to which each cognitive function differentiates studies that activated a region from those that did not.
+To characterize the functional specialization of different MFC clusters, we used a machine learning classifier to identify the cognitive states that best predicted the activation of each individual cluster.
+For each cluster individually, we selected two sets of studies: studies that activated the cluster and studies that did not; we then trained a naïve Bayes classifier to differentiate the two sets of studies on the basis of the cognitive concepts discussed within each study.
+From the resulting fitted models, we extracted the log-odds ratio of each cognitive concept given activation of that cluster, revealing the cognitive concepts that best predicted activity for each individual MFC region.

 At the coarse analysis level, each of the three functional zones in medial frontal cortex showed distinct patterns of functional specialization (Figure 6A).
 SMA was strongly and primarily involved with motor function, although this region was also involved to some extent with pain and cognitive control processes (in particular switching). pre-SMA/dACC showed a distinct shift away from motor function and towards cognitive and affective processes.
 This zone was primarily involved with various facets of cognitive control (e.g. conflict, working memory, switching, inhibition), but also showed specialization to more affective processes such as pain, emotion and decision-making.
 Consistent with mPFC’s distinct coactivation with the rest of the brain, this zone showed a distinct pattern, being primarily involved with social cognition, emotion, reward and decision-making.

 To take a closer look, we performed the same analysis on each of the nine subregions we identified, and plotted the results grouped by the functional zone they belonged to (Figure 6).
 Overall, subregions within each cluster showed similar profiles to each other, with subtle yet important distinctions in their functional specialization.
 Both SMA subregions were similarly involved in motor function, but caudal SMA was more strongly associated with pain, while rostral SMA showed some associations with language.